Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

 Process to obtain copyright for cinematograph films

-- The work will be advertised for one month to invite any objections raised by anyone who has interest in the subject matter or doesn’t approve of copyright protection provided to the applicant.
-If objections are raised, then both the parties will be called to reply in writing and further it would be heard by the registrar.
+- The work will be advertised for one month to invite any objections raised by anyone interested in the subject matter or who disapproves of the copyright protection provided to the applicant.
+If objections are raised, then both parties will be called to reply in writing, and further, it would be heard by the registrar.

-- If no objections are raised, then further process will be held.
-In case of discrepancy, the applicant will be advised to make the relevant changes and after the changes being made, it will be passed for the registration.
+- If no objections are raised, then a further process will be held.
+In case of discrepancy, the applicant will be advised to make the relevant changes, and after the changes are made, it will be passed for registration.

-- After the completion of the examination process, registration will take place and upon completion of which a registration certificate will be issued to the applicant.
+- After the completion of the examination process, registration will take place, and upon completion, a registration certificate will be issued to the applicant.

-- The duration of copyright protection for cinematograph films is 60 years according to the Copyright Act, 1957.
+- The duration of copyright protection for cinematograph films is 60 years, according to the Copyright Act of 1957.

-The Copyright protection in the UK is provided in accordance with the UK Copyright, Designs and Patents Act, 1988.
-Just like other countries, the UK only provides copyright protection for the expression of an idea and not just a mere idea.
+Copyright protection in the UK is provided following the UK Copyright, Designs and Patents Act 1988.
+Like other countries, the UK only provides copyright protection for expressing an idea, not just a mere idea.

 There are no formal procedures to apply for copyright protection in the UK.
-The copyright protection is obtained since the day the work has been created and it shall be protected under the UK copyright law.
-However, as per the recommendations of the British copyright council, creators or authors must have self-recording as an evidence in case any third-party tries to violate the copyright law.
+Copyright protection is obtained since the day the work has been created, and it shall be protected under the UK copyright law.
+However, as per the recommendations of the British Copyright Council, creators or authors must have self-recording as evidence in case any third party tries to violate the copyright law.
 The act of self-recording can be done in many ways, such as:

-- A creator or author can send a copy of his work by post and seal it properly and write the name and date of creation on it.
+- A creator or author can send a copy of his work by sealing it properly and writing the name and date of creation.

-- The author may also send the copies of his work to his legal advisor or any entity or any other authority who can keep his work safely.
+- The author may also send copies of his work to his legal advisor, any entity, or any other authority that can keep his work safe.

 - The author can employ any private entities or companies to support him in case of any disputes.
-Please note that these private entities don’t work under the UK government and own a separate company to provide assistance in case of disputes.
+Please note that these private entities don’t work under the UK government and own a separate company to assist in disputes.

-Apart from filling the application and sending the application form to the US Copyright Office, it is the responsibility of the owner to look out for any possibility of infringement and protecting the copyright internationally.
+Apart from filling out the application and sending the application form to the US Copyright Office, it is the responsibility of the owner to look out for any possibility of infringement and protect the copyright internationally.
 As the US copyright is complex, therefore, the copyright laws should be enforced when all the other methods don’t work.
-If the situation demands, then its highly recommended to hire a professional LegaMart lawyer to look after the copyright disputes and these cases will proceed at civil courts or federal courts.
+If the situation demands, hiring a professional LegaMart lawyer to look after the copyright disputes is highly recommended.
+These cases will proceed at civil courts or federal courts.

-For all the works that are created before the year 1978, are protected under the Copyright Act, 1909 which protects for the first 28 years and offers a chance to renew the protection.
-If the copyrighted work does not get renewed or expired, then it would be made available for anyone to use in the public domain.
+For all the works that are created before the year 1978 are protected under the Copyright Act of 1909, which protects for the first 28 years and offers a chance to renew the protection.
+If the copyrighted work is not renewed or expired, it will be made available for anyone to use in the public domain.

 Privileges enjoyed by the owners under the copyright act

-The privileges enjoyed by the creators in cinematograph films are:
+The privileges enjoyed by the creators of cinematograph films are: